 Use of Gifts

-You may specify a particular use for your bequest, such as a state or country program.
+You may specify a particular use for your bequest, such as support for a specific state or country program.

 If you wish to designate your gift to a state, country, or specific conservation program, please add the following phrase to the wording recommended above:

-To be used to further the purposes of The Nature Conservancy in the state of Washington, for example, (or other state or country program).
+To be used to further the purposes of The Nature Conservancy in the state of Washington.

-If you have a more specific purpose in mind, please contact us to ensure that we can meet your wishes.
+We also recommend that you fill out our Bequest Intention Form.
+If you have a more specific purpose in mind, or have any questions, please contact us to ensure that we can properly honor your intentions.

-We would be happy to answer any questions you may have.
-To discuss legacy giving and/or to order a Legacy Kit, please call or email:
+We would be happy to address any questions you may have related to legacy giving.
+Please call or send an email: